Ancient Theories of Freedom and Determinism

 2.5 The Stoics on what is “up to us”, the principle of alternate possibilities, and punishment

 The Stoics are materialists, and they believe that every action we perform is causally determined by god as part of his divine plan.
 This might seem to make us helpless puppets of god, puppets who cannot rightly be held responsible for what we do.
 The Stoics, however, develop a theory of animal behavior generally and human action in particular that tries to counter this suspicion.
-Like both Aristotle and Epicurus, for the Stoics, the possession of reason is key to making humans responsible for their actions.
+Like both Aristotle and Epicurus, the Stoics believe that the possession of reason is key to making humans responsible for their actions.

 According to the Stoics, inanimate objects like logs and stones are moved around from the outside.
 Animals, however, move themselves around.
 Animal motion has an internal source, the animal’s own mind, which is a material, bodily organ.
 The Stoics’ distinction between inanimate and animate motion is reminiscent of Lucretius’ distinction between the passive way inanimate objects are moved around, compared to the active motion of animals, which have libera voluntas and can move themselves around as they wish.
 The Stoics, however, believe that animals moving themselves around is compatible with the way in which animals move being causally determined.
 Animals move themselves when an impression occurs which arouses an impulse.
 For instance, a hungry dog may see a hunk of meat, and this arouses an impulse to run up to the meat and eat it.
 The impulse is triggered by the impression, but this is still a case of the dog moving itself toward the meat, not merely being passively pushed around by the impression.